Flexitarianism: Definitions

-Developments

-In 2015, according to the Voedingscentrum, 55% of Dutch people were flexitarians.
-According to Natuur & Milieu, in 2016, 67% of the Dutch were flexitarian.
+Prevalence and trends

+Research and surveys suggest that meat reduction is becoming increasingly common in multiple countries, using flexitarianism to describe these patterns.
+Research from 2015 and 2016 reported that over half (55%) of Dutch people were flexitarians.
 According to research by Wageningen University & Research, the number of Dutch people who call themselves flexitarians increased from 14% in 2011 to 43% in 2019.
 However, the number of days that self-proclaimed flexitarians ate meat increased over that period from 2.9 days a week to 3.7 days.
 The researchers suspected that this was mainly due to the inflation of this term among the Dutch.

-According to a study by LEI Wageningen UR, the proportion of Dutch people who eat meat daily decreased from 26.7% to 18.4% between 2010 and 2012.
+Estimates often vary across studies due to the different interpretations people have of flexitarianism.

+Separate studies have also reported major declines in daily meat consumption from Dutch people between 2010 and 2012.
 According to a study by Dutch research agency Motivaction at the beginning of June 2012, reducing meat consumption is a conscious choice for 35% of the Dutch.
 14.8% of the population ate meat no more than one or two days a week.

 In Flanders, 1 in 6 people in 2013 do not eat meat one or more days a week.
-A quarter opts for a meat-free day at least once a month.

-In 2003, the American Dialect Society chose the word flexitarian as the most useful word of the year.
+A 2018 study estimated that the amount of UK consumers following a "meat-free diet" had increased to 12%, including 6% vegetarians, 4% pescetarians and 2% vegans.
+A 2018 poll indicated that 10% of adult Canadians considered themselves as vegetarians or vegans, among whom 42% were young adults.

+Studies of flexitarian dietary patterns have also been researched in Australia and parts of Asia, though currency estimates differ greatly depending on survey methods and definitions.
+Along with increasing frequency, researchers have also studied the motivations that lead people to reduce meat consumption.

 Motivations

 The amount of globally needed agricultural land would be reduced by almost half if no beef or mutton were eaten.

-Common reasons for adopting a flexitarian diet include religious restrictions, weight management, health consciousness, concern for animal welfare or animal rights, the environment (see environmental vegetarianism), or reducing resource use (see economic vegetarianism).
-Flexitarians may have attitudes and endorsement behavior concerning health issues, humanitarianism, and animal welfare.
+Health-related motivations

+Some health-related reasons for adopting a flexitarian diet include weight management, efforts to create a more balanced and healthy diet, as well as general health consciousness.
+Meat reduction is often practiced as part of efforts to improve diet quality and support long-term health goals.
+Flexitarian diets are also sometimes described as an easier way to follow a mostly plant-based pattern while still allowing occasional meat.
+Flexitarians are often also motivated by recommendations from public health guidance to limit intake of red meat due to its possible correlation with heart disease, cancer, and diabetes.